VictorTaelin/Bitspeak/README.md

 9990788 | 987284 | vibetiba | vunjifu

-On the 6-bit version, consonants are picked to maintain an unique map between the pronounciation and the writing.
+On the 6-bit version, consonants are picked to maintain an unique map between the pronounce and the writing.
 Consonants like `x` should be understood as `sh` from `shower`, not `x` from `dex`, and consonants like `g` should be read with the `g` sound from `game`, even when they're followed by an `i` or `e`.
 Here is a table with the proper sounds: